Harwan Al-Zubaidi

-Harwan Al-Zubaidi (هاروان الزبيدي; born 15 October 1999) is a Yemeni footballer who plays for Iraq Stars League club Erbil SC and the Yemen national team.
+Harwan Al-Zubaidi (هارون الزبيدي; born 15 October 1999) is a Yemeni footballer who plays for Iraq Stars League club Erbil SC and the Yemen national team.

 Club career

 Al-Zubaidi was born in Sana'a, Yemen.
 He later played high school soccer in the United States with New Rochelle High School.
 He had a standout career with the team before graduating in 2017.
 He went on to join the International Development Academy (IDA) and had stints in the United Kingdom and Spain.

 For the 2018/19 season, Al-Zubaidi joined CF Santi Jordi in Spain's Preferente Valenciana.
 He made ten appearances for the club before joining CD Burriana of the same league.
 He made three additional appearances for Burriana over the remainder of the season.
 Following his time in Spain, he returned to New York and joined the Westchester Flames of the USL League Two for the 2021 and 2022 seasons.
 In total, Al-Zubaidi made sixteen appearances for the club, scoring one goal.
 He then moved to England and joined the under-23 team of Hartley Wintney F.C. in the Suburban Football League.
 He made six appearances, scoring one goal, during the 2021/2022 season.

 Following his time in England, Al-Zubaidi had a brief return to Spain, playing a single match and scoring two goals for Atlètic Quart de les Valls.
 From Spain he joined several clubs in the Middle East including Al-Wehda SC and Fahman SCC in his native Yemen before making the breakthrough and joining Al-Hala SC of the Bahraini Premier League.
 Following his departure from the club, the player returned to Spain for another brief stint with Atlètic Quart de les Valls.

 In January 2025, Al-Zubaidi signed a professional contract with Al-Zawraa SC of the Iraqi Stars League.